aftababu/advance-git/content.md

-"Bimisllah first commit from branch Master"
+"Bimisllah first commit from branch Master editing from web"